sithis993/Crypter/README.md

 ## How can I build Crypter?
 Providing you've met the above prerequisites, building Crypter is now easy thanks to the newly added builder application.

-- Run the *Build.pyw* script in the *build* directory of this repository to launch the builder.
+- Run the *Builder.pyw* script in the *build* directory of this repository to launch the builder.
 - Change any desired options, or leave the fields as they are to build Crypter with the default configuration.
 - Click the BUILD button at the bottom of the app to start the build.
 - Check the *bin* directory (created during the build) in the root of the repository for the produced binary.